 Take your time in creating a powerful headline.
 It must be something that will raise people’s curiosity and will cause them to read it.

-You’re failing to properly promote posts on social media
+You’re failing to promote your posts on social media properly.

 Test out different headline formats on social media sites and check which one gets the most clicks.